 Liberating Structures for Zoom Class Meetings

 Workshop participants will experience a few different Liberating Structures and reflect together on how they can be adapted for various instructional uses (e.g. for formative assessment, peer-review, generating ideas, building community).
-By experiencing the use of Liberating Structures in Zoom, faculty may begin to reimagine Zoom as a space that can foster connection, engagement and reflection during these turbulent times.
+By experiencing the use of Liberating Structures in Zoom, faculty may begin to reimagine Zoom as a space that can foster connection, engagement and reflection.

 This session will take place as a Zoom meeting.
 Participants will receive the link to join the meeting via their confirmation email.

 Friday, January 15 at 1:00pm to 2:00pmVirtual Event